RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Conferences require more planning and resources than monthly meetups.
 To maximize efficiency, ChicagoRuby builds conferences around the group's core strength: Ruby.
 RubyCaribe is the newest example of this approach.

-###The Future: RubyCaribe and LinuxBarbados
+###Plan for the Future
-Our newest work is happening in the Caribbean, in the island nation of Barbados.
+ChicagoRuby's newest work is happening in the Caribbean, in the island nation of Barbados.

 * [LinuxBarbados](http://linuxbarbados.org) is a monthly user group for open source enthusiasts.
 * [RubyCaribe](http://rubycaribe.com) is a brand new conference for intermediate and advanced Ruby developers.